The CoALA Lab

 The CoALA Lab is an interdisciplinary research group at Carnegie Mellon University.
-We study how humans and AI systems can augment each other’s abilities (co-augmentation) and learn from each other (co-learning).
-We create new technologies to complement and bring out the best of human ability in fundamentally human endeavors.
-And we develop new methods and tools to broaden who is able to participate in shaping emerging technologies.
+We study how AI can be designed to meaningfully augment human thinking and learning.
+We create new technologies to bring out the best of human expertise in the context of real-world decision-making, design, and communication.
+And we advance new methods and tools to broaden who is able to participate in shaping emerging technologies.

 Research areas